dtanzer/metalshell/README.md

 This program is distributed under the AGPL - at least for now, until I know how I really want to license it.

-I do understand that this might be an impediment to you adopting this framework.
+I do understand that many of you might be interested in a more commercial-friendly licence.
 But right now, it is a proof-of-concept anyway and not production ready yet.
+And I also still need to figure out how I could support an open-source product with a commercial-friendly licence, should it ever become popular ;)

-If you are interested in getting a more commercially friendly license, please contact me at [business@davidtanzer.net](mailto:business@davidtanzer.net).
+Anyway, if you are interested in getting a more commercially friendly license, let's chat about how I could do this: Send me a message on Twitter, I am [@dtanzer](https://twitter.com/dtanzer/) there and my DMs are open.

 ## License and Copying